Product photography is very important these days.

 Step 3: Levels

-The last step is to bring some life in the image.
+The last step is to bring some life into the image.
 Product photography should be accurate but also attractive.

 My watch looks dull and needs more contrast.
 Click on ‘New fill or adjustment layer…’ and select ‘Levels…’.